 A bonus small clear blue soft plastic Stormtrooper is also included, which is a nice little bonus.

-I believe Hasbro have since upgraded the General Veers figure since this release (check out Atom’s excellent review of the 2010 AT-AT to get a peak of that version), but you cannot go wrong with this version and one will be more than satisfied with its inclusion into your collection.
-The snap off armor and one of the best characters of the originally trilogy alone makes this one of the best Star Wars action figure releases of the last few years.
+I believe Hasbro has since upgraded the General Veers figure since this release (check out Atom’s excellent review of the 2010 AT-AT to get a peak of that version), but you cannot go wrong with this version and one will be more than satisfied with its inclusion into your collection.
+The snap-off armor and one of the best characters of the originally trilogy alone makes this one of the best Star Wars action figure releases of the last few years.

 ©2011 Article and Pictures by Leonardo Flores and CollectionDX